-Engaging with local community and businesses to encourage uptake

-Lithgow City Council will engage and inspire residents, businesses, and other local governments to take action and join the transition into the future of transport.
-It will ensure that everyone has a chance to participate and that all opinions are considered while decision making.
+Engaging with local community and businesses to encourage uptake: Lithgow City Council will engage and inspire residents, businesses, and other local governments to take action and join the transition into the future of zero emission transport.
+It will ensure that everyone has a chance to participate and that all opinions are considered when making decisions.